murticalen/FrontendAcademy2024/Homeworks/01/task-02/README.md

 3. Make the header sticky inside the header-container div with wheat background, also change that element's height according to CSS comment.
 4. Make the bottom nav always visible on the bottom of the page (on adequate resolutions), just like on screenshots.

 You are only allowed to modify the CSS, not the HTML.
+The only classes you need to change are `.header` and `.bottom-nav` (directly inside already written CSS and by selecting it via media queries).